-Responsive Web design is the approach that suggests that design and development should respond to the user’s behavior and environment based on screen size, platform and orientation.
-The practice consists of a mix of flexible grids and layouts, images and an intelligent use of CSS media queries.
-As the user switches from their laptop to iPad, the website should automatically switch to accommodate for resolution, image size and scripting abilities.
+Responsive Web design is the approach that suggests that design and development should respond to the user’s behavior and environment based on screen size, platform, and orientation.
+The practice consists of a mix of flexible grids and layouts, images, and intelligent use of CSS media queries.
+As the user switches from their laptop to iPad, the website should automatically switch to accommodate resolution, image size, and scripting abilities.
 In other words, the website should have the technology to automatically respond to the user’s preferences.
-This would eliminate the need forpornxxxmobile a different design and development phase for each new gadget on the market.
+This would eliminate the need for a different design and development phase for each new gadget on the market.

 When you find that people are leaving your site quickly or not returning to your site, you may have a UX problem.
 If people can’t find what they’re looking for they will leave your site and look for another.
 Think about the last time you landed on a site and couldn’t find the information you were looking for.
 It was frustrating and you had little patience for it.
 If you don’t recall a situation like this, here’s a great list of bad UX examples.

 If you are starting to lose visitors, then you should either take a look at your home page to see if you can make it more enticing, or consider a complete redesign of your site to make visitors want to navigate further into your site and read what you have to say.

 When was the last time you completely overhauled your site?